NATHAN AND HIS KIDNEYS

-Discovering the extent of his deteriorating health condition did not deter Nathan from continuing his unhealthy habits and he never made the necessary lifestyle changes.
+Discovering the extent of his deteriorating health condition did not deter Nathan from continuing his unhealthy habits, and he never made the necessary lifestyle changes.
 This led to the development of sudden symptoms such as a sharp pain around his pelvis region and frequent urinating.

 Nathan tried to hide his symptoms as his condition deteriorated further.
-He noticed his urine turn bloody with a cloudy/ foamy appearance and a foul smell.
+His urine turned bloody with a cloudy/ foamy appearance and a foul smell.
 Constant fatigue set in with the loss of appetite and extreme bodily emaciation.
 At the recommendation of his family doctor, Nathan decided to visit a nephrologist.

-The nephrologist, first of all, performed a physical exam on Nathan, in order to check for physical signs and symptoms.
-To further ascertain a diagnosis, the doctor ordered a series of tests including blood tests for Creatinine, Urea and Electrolytes.
-It was explained to Nathan that these tests were supposed to examine his Kidney’s excretory ability.
+First of all, the nephrologist performed a physical exam on Nathan to check for physical signs and symptoms.
+The doctor ordered a series of tests, including blood tests for Creatinine, Urea, and Electrolytes, to further ascertain a diagnosis.
+Nathan explained that these tests were supposed to examine his Kidney’s excretory ability.

-Your kidneys are one of the most valuable organs in the body and if not well taken care of, they can be prone to diseases like Chronic Kidney Disease.
+Your kidneys are one of the most valuable organs in the body, and if not well taken care of, they can be prone to diseases like Chronic Kidney Disease.
 They are meant to dispose of waste and excess body fluids by converting them to urine.
 Once your kidneys cannot perform this function, waste piles up in your body, exerting pressure on other organs and causing them to fail.

-However, you have the power to care for your kidneys by eating balanced meals at all times and making healthy lifestyle choices like exercising, getting ample rest or sleep, avoiding/limiting alcohol intake and avoiding smoking.
+However, you have the power to care for your kidneys by eating balanced meals at all times and making healthy lifestyle choices like exercising, getting ample rest or sleep, avoiding/limiting alcohol intake, and avoiding smoking.
 Furthermore, you can also limit stress-inducing activities and manage underlying diseases like diabetes, cardiovascular diseases, and hypertension.